Rohan1869/IT254Project1-Automated-Body-Sensor/README.md

 FILE INFO:

-Arduino Code (LED Control via Serial).py ---> The code for the Arduino for LED control Python Script (Face Detection & Serial Communication).py ---> The Python code which reads webcam input and runs it through the teachable model(Sends 1 to Arduino if face is detected otherwise 0. pressing "q" shuts it down) tm-my-image-model(1).zip ---> TensorFlow Google Teachable Machine Image Model Detector files and code.
+Arduino Code (LED Control via Serial).py ---> The code for the Arduino for LED control.

+Python Script (Face Detection & Serial Communication).py ---> The Python code which reads webcam input and runs it through the teachable model(Sends 1 to Arduino if face is detected otherwise 0. pressing "q" shuts it down).

+tm-my-image-model(1).zip ---> TensorFlow Google Teachable Machine Image Model Detector files and code.